Snaiel/ML-Fireballs/README.md

 - Use tiles with at least a certain number of point pickings in the tile as positive samples for fireballs.
 - Create bounding boxes from point pickings around fireballs in tile.
 - Use ALL tiles with no point pickings as negative samples.
+- Normalise each tile before saving

 This is implemented in the project.
 The following section shows you how to generate the dataset and train a model on it.

+**The brilliant idea of using 4 channel images**

+Since an expert can use an RGB image to distinguish very easily between fireballs and satellites, this should work too right?
+Well, we already tried straight up RGB iamges before image differencing, and it wasn't great.
+But now we can use image differencing, discard tiles, then use RGB.
+Yeah I tested that and it was not better than just using the differenced image.

+OK, what if the model uses the differenced image to identify streaks and then have the RGB information to help it distinguish between the others, so 4 channels.
+Genuis right?
+I tried modifying YOLO to accept 4 channel images and only pain came from that experience.
+YOLO is stupidly hard-coded to use 3 channel images!!!!
+Even when inputting the single channel differenced images, I have to stack 3 of them together just for it to work...

+How about doing a principal component analysis on the 4 dimensions back into 3 dimensions?!?!?!?!
+Such a smart idea.
+Yeah I tried that and simple image differencing is better...
+In the end, doing image differencing, tiling the image, then normalising each tile resulted in the best performance.

+I think it's because the model is trying to do too many things at once.
+It might be good to train another model that classifies between detections using just RGB.
+At that point, it's not really trying to find potential streaks, just recognise what this detection is.

 <br>